rr0hit/gae-livescore/README.rst

-Livescore-API
+gae-livescore
 =============

-Livescore-API is a Google App Engine application that takes football score details from http://www.livescore.com and makes the data available to clients in JSON format.
+gae-livescore is a Google App Engine application that takes football score details from http://www.livescore.com and makes the data available to clients in JSON format.